Arts, Culture and Heritage

 Visit the National Museum of Singapore every second Tuesday of each month to participate in hands-on workshops led by skilled artists of various art forms, such as eco-craft and food making, to engage in new learning.

-Target Audience: Public (Seniors) and Community Care Organisations
+For: Public (seniors only) and Community Care Organisations

 Language: English